zbalkan/zbalkan.github.io/_pages/foss.md

 title: "Contributions"
 ---

-This page summarizes merged pull requests I have contributed to third-party open-source repositories.
+This page summarises merged pull requests I have contributed to third-party open-source repositories.
 It excludes repositories under `zbalkan` and `DeltaZulu-OU`.

 ## Repository Summary